vincentstradic/kmwebproject/content/post/m29_samsarr.md

 I have about 100 email exchanges between Kabirou Mbodje and Samuel Sarr.
 I did not get into detail on these mails, because I didn't realize this was the same Samuel Sarr, ex-Minister.

+From what I saw, I know he is a crook in the pocket of Kabirou.

 So, let's vote:

 - If I should temporarily suspend publications about Wari and concentrate on Samuel Sarr, <a href="mailto:info@warileaks.com?Subject=Voting&body=Pour%20SSarr">press this link</a> to send me a letter.